 Within the CVRD, the labour force is somewhat geographically clustered.
 Note that this refers to the residential locations of workers in these sectors rather than where this employment takes place.
-Electoral area A includes clusters of education workers and public administration workers.
-In contrast, there are notably few agriculture, forestry, fishing and hunting workers.
+Electoral area C includes a cluster of healthcare and social assistance workers.